quic/cloud-ai-sdk/models/multimodal/text_to_image/sdxl_turbo/README.md

 cd ../..
 ```

-4. Run the SDXL Turbo inference with 'sudo' flag if needed to access the AI 100 devices.
+4. Run the SDXL-Turbo inference with 'sudo' flag if needed to access the AI 100 devices.
 ```
 sudo bash run_config_inference.sh
 ```